The algebraic boundary of the sonc cone: Preliminaries on Circuits

-On the one hand, we have that $\al_{r+1}$ the contained in the relative interior of some face $F \preccurlyeq \cN(\bc)$, and hence it is the relative interior point of some simplicial circuit $\bc_1 \in \ker(A)$.
-On the other hand, Lemma~\ref{lem:SimplexCircuitConstruction} gives that $\al_{r+1}$ is a vertex of some simplicial circuit $\bc_2 \subset A$ which has $\al_0$ as its relative interior point.
-Since $\ker (A)$ is two dimensional, there is a linear relation between the circuits $\bc, \bc_1,$ and $\bc_2$.
-By \eqref{eqn:EdgeGenInclusion}, we conclude that $\bc$ can be written as a positive combination of $\bc_1$ and $\bc_2$.
+On the one hand, we have that $\al_{r+1}$ is contained in the relative interior of some face $F \preccurlyeq \cN(c)$ and, hence, it is the relative interior point of some simplicial circuit $c_1 \subset A$.
+On the other hand, Lemma~\ref{lem:SimplexCircuitConstruction} gives that $\al_{r+1}$ is a vertex of some simplicial circuit $c_2 \subset A$ which has $\al_0$ as its relative interior point.
+Since $\ker (A)$ is two dimensional, there is a linear relation between the vectors $\bc, \bc_1,$ and $\bc_2$.
+By \eqref{eqn:EdgeGenInclusion}, we conclude that $\bc$ is a positive combination of $\bc_1$ and $\bc_2$.
 Since the vectors $\bc_1$ and $\bc_2$ are linearly independent (as they represent distinct circuits), this implies that $\bc$ is not an edge generator of $\cR_A$.